figaw/praqma.com/_services/tool-specialists.md

 ## You name the tool, we have implemented solutions with it.

-At Praqma we are specialists in setting up tools to support software development teams.
-We do assessments, tool implementations, workshops, training, sponsored open source development and we teach best-practices.
+At Praqma, we are specialists in setting up tools to support software development teams.
+We do assessments, tool implementations, workshops, training, sponsored open source development and teach best practices.
 {: .caption}

 <div class="tools">